 The manta ray shares its dynamics with the saddle, so it seemed like the right name.

 Manta Design is a small Scottish company tackling the big cycling challenge: Comfort.

-Manta Design’s early development was on Skye, an island off the Scottish Highlands, west coast.
-A varied cycling environment.
+Manta Design’s initial development was on Skye, an island off the Scottish West Highland coast.
+Quite a challenging cycling environment.

 “The bicycle is sublime fun and a supremely efficient transport machine.
 This was motivation enough to seek a solution to traditional seating, which is more or less a padded plank.” – something had to be done.

 An early Manta saddle has travelled 50,000km around the world, with Dominic Luther.
 The design won Best Design of 2011.
 Dundee University, IMAR research comparison found the design significantly outperformed a wide range of saddles.

 The idea for the Manta saddle followed some time after Jon moved to Skye in the late 1990's.
 Motivation, and time to tackle cycle seating followed after an amazing job, building hill paths, finished (leaving Jon a little worse for wear because from organophosphate exposure while working on a house, the Cuillin hills).
 The prototypes required plenty of time and space to develop, especially design for manufacture, due to the complexity of the required forms in motion.
 Form follows function.